Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space

-The core densities of massive neutron stars could reach 5 to 10 times the nuclear matter saturation density~\cite{Lattimer2004_Science304-536}, which is far away from the region where the Brueckner theory is applicable.
-We follow the strategy proposed in Ref.~\cite{Rhoades1974_PRL32-324} and applied in Ref.~\cite{Gandolfi2012_PRC85-032801}, where the neutron-star matter EOS above a critical density $\rho_c$ is replaced with the maximally stiff or causal one by $p(\epsilon) = c^2\epsilon - \epsilon_c$. $p$ is the pressure, $\epsilon$ is the energy density, $c$ is the speed of light, and $\epsilon_c$ is a constant.
+The core densities of massive neutron stars could reach 5--10 times the nuclear matter saturation density~\cite{Lattimer2004_Science304-536}, which is far away from the region where the Brueckner theory is applicable.
+We follow the strategy proposed in Ref.~\cite{Rhoades1974_PRL32-324} and applied in Ref.~\cite{Gandolfi2012_PRC85-032801}, where the neutron star matter EOS above a critical density $\rho_c$ is replaced with the maximally stiff or causal one by $p(\epsilon) = c^2\epsilon - \epsilon_c$. $p$ is the pressure, $\epsilon$ is the energy density, $c$ is the speed of light, and $\epsilon_c$ is a constant.
 This EOS is maximally stiff and predicts the most rapid increase of pressure with energy density without violating the causality limit $c_s/c=\sqrt{\partial p/\partial \epsilon}\leq 1$ where $c_s$ is the speed of sound, which results in $R>2.9\ GM/c^2$ with $G$ the universal gravitational constant.
 In our calculations, $\rho_c = 0.57\ \text{fm}^{-3}$ and the constant $\epsilon_c$ is a parameter and determined by ensuring that the energy density is continuous.
 These assumptions provide an upper bound on the maximum mass of the neutron star.

-As shown in Fig.~\ref{Fig3}, the maximal neutron star masses $M_\text{max}$ obtained from the RBHF theory with the potentials Bonn A, B, and C are $2.4M_\odot$.
-This value is effectively reduced compared to the $3.2M_\odot$ obtained in Ref.~\cite{Rhoades1974_PRL32-324}, where the EOS of neutron star matter is assumed to be the one of free degenerate neutrons continued with the maximally stiff EOS for densities higher than $0.275\ \text{fm}^{-3}$.
-Meanwhile, our results are consistent with the available astrophysical constraints from massive neutron star observations, such as PSR J1614-2230~\cite{Demorest2010_Nature467-1081,Fonseca2016_ApJ832-167}, PSR J0348+0432~\cite{Antoniadis2013_Science340-1233232}, and PSR J0740+6620~\cite{Cromartie2020-NatAstr4-72}.
-Furthermore, from our calculation, the secondary compact component of GW190814~\cite{Abbott2020_ApJL896-L44} with the mass $2.50-2.67M_{\odot}$ might not be a neutron star.
+As shown in Fig.~\ref{Fig3}, the maximal neutron star masses $M_\text{max}$ obtained from the RBHF theory with the potentials Bonn A, B, and C are $2.43M_\odot$, $2.43M_\odot$, and $2.44M_\odot$, respectively.
+These values are effectively reduced compared to the $3.2M_\odot$ obtained in Ref.~\cite{Rhoades1974_PRL32-324}, where the EOS of neutron star matter is assumed to be the one of free degenerate neutrons continued with the maximally stiff EOS for densities higher than $0.275\ \text{fm}^{-3}$.
+Meanwhile, our results are consistent with the available astrophysical constraints from massive neutron star observations, such as PSR J1614-2230~\cite{Demorest2010_Nature467-1081,Fonseca2016_ApJ832-167}, PSR J0348+0432~\cite{Antoniadis2013_Science340-1233232}, and PSR J0740+6620~\cite{Cromartie2020-NatAstr4-72,Fonseca_2021-ApJL915.L12}.
+Furthermore, from our calculation, the secondary compact component of GW190814~\cite{Abbott2020_ApJL896-L44} with the mass $2.50$--$2.67M_{\odot}$ might not be a neutron star.